-Do you exercise your face?
-I bet that idea has never crossed your mind.
-You know the importance of exercising your body so why not apply this same concept to your face?
+Have you thought about exercising your face?
+I bet the idea has never crossed your mind.
+We all know how important it is to exercise our bodies so why not apply the same concept to our faces?
 Novel idea, right?
 Today I want to discuss a facial technique called face yoga.
 Its proponents say it’s akin to getting a face lift!
-What?
-Find out if face yoga exercises work.
+What?!
+Does face yoga really work?

-There are two camps when it comes to face exercises, also called face training.
-Those that endorse it, consider it their secret weapon, while others insist it may be a waste of time.
-The science behind face yoga purports that as we age, our facial muscles weaken, leading to sagging skin, fine lines and wrinkles, and creasing.
+There are two camps when it comes to face exercises, which is also called face training.
+Those that endorse it, consider it their secret weapon, while others insist it’s a waste of time.
+The science behind face yoga purports that as we age, our facial muscles weaken, leading to sagging skin, fine lines, wrinkles, and creasing.

-By toning the muscles, through targeted exercises, the detrimental effects of weakened muscle tone can be counteracted.
-Some even claim facial exercises stimulate collagen production.
-If this is true, it’s revolutionary, because collagen is the main protein forming the structural matrix of your face.
+By toning the muscles through targeted exercises, the detrimental effects of weakened muscle tone can be counteracted.
+Some proponents even claim that facial exercises stimulate collagen production.
+If this is true, it’s revolutionary, because collagen is the primary protein that forms the structural matrix in the skin.
 Could face yoga be the secret behind an ageless face?

 - Tightens and firms loose muscles

 - Has a toning effect on both the face and neck